jensengroup/fragbuilder/README.md

 - Module that uses TorusDBN to sample backbone angles.
 - Module to write Gaussian spin-spin coupling input files.

+Contact me if you have more ideas!

 How to cite:
 ===============================

 #### FragBuilder:
-The FragBuilder paper is currently pending peer-review at PeerJ.
-Meanwhile, you can cite the preprint, also available from PeerJ.
+The use of FragBuilder should cite our PeerJ publication:

 - Anders S. Christensen, Thomas Hamelryck, Jan H. Jensen (2013) FragBuilder: An efficient Python library to setup quantum chemistry calculations on peptides models.
 PeerJ 2:e277 http://dx.doi.org/10.7717/peerj.277

 #### BASILISK: